Skip to main content

 See the separate leaflet called Endometriosis for more details.

+• Ovarian cysts.
+The presence of cysts on the ovaries can cause pain during sex (intercourse).
+It's not unusual to have cysts on the ovaries, as cyst formation is a normal part of the period (menstrual) cycle.
+However, these 'physiological cysts' are typically very small and do not cause any pain during sex.
+Larger cysts can form because of several conditions and are more likely to cause pain during sex.
+See the separate leaflet called Ovarian cyst.
 Another, harmless form of pain from the ovary is called 'Mittelschmerz'.
 This is pain when an egg is released from the ovary.
 Pain from Mittelschmerz may not be related to sex at all, and typically lasts for two or three days in the middle of the month - but sex may make it worse when it's there.

+• Bowel pain.
 During intercourse the bowel is also knocked and moved.
 If the bowel is sensitive or tender then this can be the origin of pain during sex.
 This is particularly likely in women who have Crohn's disease, ulcerative colitis or irritable bowel syndrome, all of which are conditions that cause the bowel to be painful.

-See the separate leaflets called Irritable Bowel Syndrome, Crohn's Disease and Ulcerative Colitis.
+See the separate leaflets called Irritable bowel syndrome, Crohn's disease and Ulcerative colitis.

+• Pelvic inflammatory disease.
 This is a condition of the Fallopian tubes, the womb and, sometimes, the ovaries.
 It is caused by infection and makes these organs inflamed.
 As they tend to move during sex, this is painful.
 The pain is typically felt deep in the pelvis, is worse with deep penetration and settles slowly when penetration stops.
 Pelvic inflammatory disease also tends to make you feel unwell, and may cause a temperature and a vaginal discharge.
-See the separate leaflet called Pelvic Inflammatory Disease.

 Summary